Pleijel's theorem for Schr\"odinger operators: Proofs of lemmas and

-Now, the last term in (\ref{eq2}) is bounded {(up to a constant factor)} by the number of hypercubes $B_i$ which intersect the region $ \left\{ x;V(x) -C|x|^{-2q} \leq\la\right\}$.
+Now, the last term in (\ref{eq68}) is bounded {(up to a constant factor)} by the number of hypercubes $B_i$ which intersect the region $ \left\{ V(x) -C(d,\delta)|x|^{-2q} \leq\la\right\}$.
 In order to estimate this, let $Q(x)$ be the inverse of the volume of the hypercube that contains $x$.
-From the construction of our partition, $Q(x) \leq C |x|^{-qd}$. {We assume that $2q>a$, which will be justified later by a suitable choice of $q$.} Hence, we can bound the last term by the following:
+From the construction of our partition, $Q(x) \leq C |x|^{-qd}$. {We assume that $2q>a$, which will be justified later by a suitable choice of $q$.} Hence, we can bound the last term by the following (recalling that $x_i$ is the center of $B_i$):

-Now, let $x_i$ be the center of the hypercubes $B_i$.
-We can group the first term in \eqref{eq1} with the first term on the right in \eqref{eq2}: